mikeshimura/godesktop/README.md

 This is go program, then you can run with MAC.

-Only Mac Version Chromedriver is additionally required.
+Only Mac Version of Chromedriver is additionally required.